Dementia ServiceYou are here: Home ยป Dementia Service

 • improve quality of life for people living with dementia

-• support family and caregiver relationships with the person living with dementia through Individual Cognitive Stimulation Therapy (iCST)
+• support family and caregiver relationships through Individual Cognitive Stimulation Therapy (iCST)

-• facilitate advanced care planning
+• support advanced care planning

 The dementia service is based at: